teknoman117/P80C550-EVN/README.md

 ## Processor

 The CPU is a ROM-less CMOS 8051 microcontroller made by Signetics in the late 1980's.
-The only major differences between the original and this one is that the Signetics part integrates an 8 bit analog to digital converter (with an 8 channel mux on Port 1), a programmable watchdog timer, and is built on a CMOS process.
+The only major differences from the original are that the Signetics part integrates an 8 bit analog to digital converter (with an 8 channel mux on Port 1), a programmable watchdog timer, and is built on a CMOS process.
 By nature of being ROM-less, the majority of the I/O ports must be used for the external bus interface (Port 2 = A8..15, Port 0 = AD0..7, Port 3.6 and 3.7 are the ~RD and ~WR signals).
 This is both good and bad, as we must use extra chips to get GPIO functions, but allows us to use far more than the 2K/4K/8K of ROM the 8051 could be ordered with and the 128 bytes of internal RAM.
 You can also use EEPROM or Flash for code storage, which is much nicer than needing to pick up an EPROM eraser.

 ## Memory and Memory Map

 The memory for the board is provided via two 28 pin JEDEC compliant memory sockets supporting up to 32 KiB each.
 The left socket is for the ROM and the right socket is for the external data memory.
-Typically, an SRAM would be installed into the data socket, but this could also be a ROM or Flash device (such as AT29Cxx) if memory beyond the 128 byte internal RAM of the 8051 is not required.
+Typically, an SRAM would be installed into the data socket, but this could also be a ROM or Flash device (such as AT29Cxx) if memory beyond the 128 byte internal RAM of the 8051 and 50 byte RTC/CMOS RAM is not required.
 Both sockets are mapped in the lower half of their respective address spaces (ROM in lower 32 KiB of CODE memory and the RAM in the lower 32 KiB of XDATA memory).

 The onboard peripherals are mapped in the 8 KiB of address space following the XDATA memory as 1 KiB chunks.
 This may seem wasteful, but it allows using a single '138 3-to-8 decoder for peripheral chip selects (active high enable is A15, active low enables are A14 and A13.
 A12 -> A10 are then used for the select input).